sulu/sulu-docs/cookbook/webpack-encore.rst

-In a normal Symfony application, that would already work fine, but to use Webpack Encore with Sulu, some configuration has to be adjusted, because there is an additional build for Sulu’s admin interface.
+In a normal Symfony application, that would already work fine, but to use Webpack Encore with Sulu, some configuration has to be adjusted, because there is an additional Javascript application for Sulu’s admin interface.

 To continue, create a directory ``assets/website/`` and move the following directories and files into that directory: